Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 What is emerging now is a new class of systems built around execution.

 This is where AI agents shift from being an abstract technology concept to a tangible operational workforce.
 According to PwC’s May 2025 AI Agent Survey, 79% of companies are already adopting AI agents in some capacity, precisely because they bridge the gap between software that suggests and software that does.
+Furthermore, 76% of professionals see potential for autonomous AI agents in supplier relationship management, including reordering and shipment rerouting (ABI Research, 2025).

 These agentic systems operate differently than traditional AI.
 They continuously ingest real-time data—from orders, carriers, live traffic conditions, and operational constraints.
 They evaluate multiple scenarios simultaneously.
 But most importantly, they don’t stop at analysis.